Updated BYE PLANNER at end of Round 8 [- data courtesy of Bizness, site regular!! Thanks mate!

-- Select your players in each position from the drop down list in each cell (Column B)
+- Update your current players in each position at the end of Round 8 from the drop down list in each cell (Column B)

-- This will bring up their relevant data based on start of year and also their bye schedule over the bye weeks (rounds 13-17), and shown in columns Q to X (you get a couple of rounds before to consider those trades!).
+- This will bring up their relevant data based on start of year and also their bye schedule over the bye weeks (rounds 13-17), and shown in columns R to Y (you get a couple of rounds before to consider those trades!).

 - You should select if they are possible Origin Players in Column H from the drop down selection in each cell in this column.

-- In column G, you can nominate whether you think they will play or be an NPR (this is important in determining your numbers closer to the byes)
+- In column G, you can nominate whether you think they will play or be an NPR (this is important in determining your real numbers for the byes)

 - “Possible” counts of available players in each bye week are shown under the relevant player category groups (eg. FRF or HOK etc) in black shaded cells.